What is a Manatee?

 West Indian manatees are large, gray aquatic mammals with bodies that taper to a flat, paddle-shaped tail.
 They have two forelimbs, called flippers, with three to four nails on each flipper.
 Their head and face are wrinkled with whiskers on the snout.
 The manatee’s closest relatives are the elephant and the hyrax (a small, gopher-sized mammal).
 Manatees are believed to have evolved from a wading, plant-eating animal.
-The West Indian manatee is related to the West African manatee, the Amazonian manatee, the dugong, and Steller’s sea cow, which was hunted to extinction in 1768.
+The West Indian manatee is related to the African manatee, the Amazonian manatee, the dugong, and Steller’s sea cow, which was hunted to extinction in 1768.
 The average adult manatee is about 10 feet long and weighs between 800 and 1,200 pounds.

 Manatees can be found in shallow, slow-moving rivers, estuaries, saltwater bays, canals, and coastal areas — particularly where seagrass beds or freshwater vegetation flourish.
 Manatees are a migratory species.
 Within the United States, they are concentrated in Florida in the winter.
 In summer months, they can be found as far west as Texas and as far north as Massachusetts, but summer sightings in Alabama, Georgia and South Carolina are more common.
 West Indian manatees can also be found in the coastal and inland waterways of Central America and along the northern coast of South America, although distribution in these areas may be discontinuous.

 West Indian manatees have no natural enemies, and it is believed they can live 60 years or more.
 As with all wild animal populations, a certain percentage of manatee mortality is attributed to natural causes of death such as cold stress, gastrointestinal disease, pneumonia, and other diseases.
 A high number of additional fatalities are from human-related causes.
 Most human-related manatee fatalities occur from collisions with watercraft.
 Other causes of human-related manatee mortality include being crushed and/or drowned in canal locks and flood control structures; ingestion of fish hooks, litter, and monofilament line; and entanglement in crab trap lines.
 Ultimately, loss of habitat is the most serious threat facing manatees in the United States today.
-There is a minimum population count of 6,620 manatees as of February 2017, according to the most recent synoptic survey.
+There is a minimum population count of 5,733 manatees as of January/February 2019, according to the most recent synoptic survey.

 The reproductive rate for manatees is low.
 Manatees are not sexually mature until they are about five years old.
 It is believed that one calf is born every two to five years, and twins are rare.
 The gestation period is about a year.
 Mothers nurse their young for one to two years, during which time a calf remains dependent on its mother.